 The Specific Plan area that is located outside the Village Center includes the area in the Specific Plan boundary that is west of Angeles Crest Highway and east of Rinetti Lane.
-For development in this area, setbacks and building height requirements shall be as defined in the Community Planned Development (CPD) zone of the Zoning Code, except where specifically defined in Sections 7.5 - 7.8 10 of this Plan for residential, mixed use and institutional projects.
+For development in this area, setbacks and building height requirements shall be as defined in Sections 7.5 - 7.10 of this Plan for residential, mixed use and institutional projects.